sk4red/ado-labs-validate-iac/README.md

 Terraform also needs to store its state data somewhere.
 By default it does this on your local system, which is fine when your local system is persistent.
 The hosted runners for GitHub are ephemeral, so kiss that state data goodbye!
 Instead, we are going to store our state data persistently on an Azure storage account.
 Since we already have a service principal, we might as well use that for authentication and authorization on the storage account too!

-We could configure all of this manually, but that is BORING.
-And inconsistent, and inefficient, and look I just don't wanna.
+We could configure all of this manually, but that is inconsistent and inefficient.
 Let's use Terraform instead!

 The code in the `remote_setup` directory will create the following for you: